SHENG-KAI-HUANG/IRIE_termproject1_record/README.md

 Because my code is annotated by chinese, so I'm sorry for foreign people who never learned chinese.
 Maybe in future day I will translate all annotaion into english.

-if someone want to use this code, first you will need
+To use this code, first you will need data such as DBpedia-Entity v2, and put all data(e.g DBdoc.json, queries-v2.txt) with this code in same file folder.

+But, I think my set based model not very good, because to do a IR task it will spent several hours to finish a job.
+Perhaps is my python skill still not good enough.

+But again, maybe this code will inspire someone.